 As part of the Horizon initiative, MTC and the Association of Bay Area Governments conducted Futures planning, a new way of looking at long-range planning, focusing on exploring divergent “what if...” scenarios to identify strategies that are effective in a wide variety of circumstances.
 It replaces traditional scenario planning where funding and growth are distributed based on fixed assumptions; instead, the Futures process outlines a variety of potential political, technological, economic and environmental challenges that would impact the lives of Bay Area residents.
-Working with stakeholders and residents this fall, MTC/ABAG will identify a suite of transportation, land use, economic development, and resilience strategies to “win the future," regardless of what happens in the decades ahead.
+Working with stakeholders and residents this fall, MTC and ABAG are working to identify a suite of transportation, land use, economic development, and resilience strategies to “win the future," regardless of what happens in the decades ahead.